corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

         return weight;
     }

-    public BasketOfApple changeOwner(Party buyer){
+    public BasketOfApples changeOwner(Party buyer){
-        BasketOfApple newOwnerState = new BasketOfApple(this.description,this.farm,buyer,this.weight);
+        BasketOfApples newOwnerState = new BasketOfApples(this.description,this.farm,buyer,this.weight);
         return newOwnerState;
     }